rolkakarola/Automation/README.md

 ## Description
 This project demonstrates an automated test using [Robot Framework](https://robotframework.org/?tab=libraries#resources) and [SeleniumLibrary](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#library-documentation-top) to perform a series of actions in the Firefox browser.

-It opens a Nokia wikipedia page by searching the term in google.
-The code also takes a screenshot of the website and verifies the founding year of the company.
+The Python scipt uses a Selenium library for a web testing.
+It opens a [Google](https://www.google.com) search bar and searches for the term "nokia wikipedia."
+After the results are loaded, it clicks the first existing link and verifies it.
+The script also checks if the page title contains "Nokia" and captures a screenshot of the entire page.
+Additionally, the script verifies the founding year.

 For more information about Selenium Library click [here](https://github.com/robotframework/SeleniumLibrary/?tab=readme-ov-file).
 ## Environment Setup